KJChang1992/MyProjSE/README.md

 # MyProjSE

 ## I'm learning how to use Github.
-> everything is going slowly, but it will keeps moving in steady pace.
+> Everything is going slowly, but it will keep moving in steady pace.